 The next question on your mind is how to prepare straw?
 Well, there are different techniques.
 However, hot water is the most common.
 There are other methods like steam, cold, or some chemicals.

 Now, let’s dig deeper into how to pasteurize straw to grow mushrooms.
 Why pasteurize and not sterilize?
 What’s the theory behind pasteurization?
 What are the techniques, and are there alternatives to pasteurization?
 The answers are provided in detail below.

 You might have come across a term such as ‘sterilization’ while researching mushroom cultivation.
 However, for substrates like straw, the ideal method is pasteurization, not sterilization.

-Pasteurization, just as I have defined earlier on, is the reduction of the number of harmful bacteria in a substrate.
-When you have completed this process, you may still have some microorganisms being active in your substrate such as beneficial bacteria.
+Pasteurization, just as I have defined earlier on the reduction of the number of harmful bacteria in a substrate.
+When you have completed this process, you may still have some active microorganisms in your substrate, such as beneficial bacteria.

 To sterilize, on the other hand, means to eliminate every living organism in the substrate.
 At completion, you would have no micro-activity left.
 This procedure is most times carried out using chemicals or pressure and high heat.

-Sterilization leaves your straw to be prone to contaminants.
-The substrate is automatically conditioned for anything to germinate without the help of the beneficial bacteria to prevent foreign microorganisms.
+Sterilization leaves your straw prone to contaminants, and the substrate is automatically conditioned for anything to germinate without the help of beneficial bacteria to prevent foreign microorganisms.